 We know how to solve the challenges of the industry

 The Chinese baijiu industry is facing a series of challenges due primarily to changes in both government policy and market trends.
-(I would like to revisit this and pepper some actual research in.)
 First and foremost, the Chinese government which was (and possibly still is) the largest purchaser of baijiu by volume has enacted an austerity campaign.
 After undergoing some scrutiny for spending more money each year on fancy banquets than national defense, the Chinese government has cut back significantly on F&B expenditures.
 This has hit the baijiu industry hardest as once again, the government was their largest customer.
 Furthermore many of these baijiu company’s top-shelf bottles which sold for astronomical prices (over $10,000) which were exclusively sold to the CCP and PLA are no longer being sold.
 These bottles never actually reflected a market value pricing because of the obscurity of their exchange.
-(Tell me what points you want to highlight, this paragraph will need several revisions and some fact-based research)

 The other main problem facing the Chinese baijiu industry is the changing perception that baijiu is an “old person’s drink”.
 While Baijiu used to be almost exclusive to the Chinese market, Chinese people 35 and younger prefer to drink wine, whiskey, brandy and other western liquors.
 These foreign spirits are perceived to be far cooler and more modern.
 Younger Chinese are going to bars and nightclubs for entertainment and are therefore drinking more of the spirits marketed to such demographics.

 We can build new markets